 Kevin Spencer, the hero of Liar, Liar, Flat Broke, and Crush, has a knack for tackling big ideas and goofing up, so what's next?
 Politics, of course!
 He's running for office, and his campaign is truly unique.

 LOST Brian Robertson, sole passenger on a Cessna 406, is on his way to visit his father when the tiny bush plane crashes in the Canadian wilderness.
 With nothing but his clothing, a tattered windbreaker, and the hatchet his mother had given him as a present, Brian finds himself completely alone.
 Challenged by his fear and despair -- and plagued with the weight of a dreadful secret he's been keeping since his parent's divorce -- brian must tame his inner demons in order to survive.
 It will take all his know-how and determination, and more courage than he knew he possessed.

 In Hatchet, 13-year-old Brian Robeson learned to survive alone in the Canadian wilderness, armed only with his hatchet.
-Finally, as millions of readers know, he was rescued at the end of the summer.
-But what if Brian hadn't been rescued?
-What if he had been left to face his deadliest enemy--winter?
-Gary Paulsen raises the stakes for survival in this riveting and inspiring story as one boy confronts the ultimate test and the ultimate adventure.
-From the Paperback edition.
+He was rescued at the end of the summer.
+Brian's Winterbegins where Hatchet might have ended: Brian is not rescued, but must build on his survival skills to face his deadliest enemy--a northern winter.
+From the Hardcover edition.